timo-drick/Multiplatform-Preview/intellij-plugin/README.md

 2. create project or open any existing
 3. Open a kotlin file
-4. Annotate a composable function with the @HotPreview
+4. Annotate a composable function with the @HotPreview annotation